 A rapid pace of change

 Although developments remain in a very early stage, technology is advancing quickly.
-Only last October, Daimler tested its driverless lorry on a public road in Germany for the first time.
+It was only October 2015 when Daimler tested its driverless lorry on a public road in Germany for the first time.

 “I’m not saying there aren’t barriers that need to be overcome with driverless vehicles,” says Sleeman.
 “Initially we’re still likely to see a person in the cab – not driving, but doing other logistics-related work.
 And it may take time before big changes happen.”